tfreedman/matrix-puppet-maxs/README.md

 ## register the app service

-Generate a `maxs-registration.yaml` file
+Generate a `maxs-registration.yaml` file by launching `ruby maxs.rb`, and going to `http://localhost:8087/register` in your browser.

 Note: The 'registration' setting in the config.json needs to set to the path of this file.
 By default, it already is.

 Copy this `maxs-registration.yaml` file to your home server.
-Make sure that from the perspective of the homeserver, the url is correctly pointing to your bridge server. e.g. `url: 'http://your-bridge-server.example.org:8090'` and is reachable.
+Make sure that from the perspective of the homeserver, the url is correctly pointing to your bridge server. e.g. `url: 'http://localhost:8087'` and is reachable.

 Edit your homeserver.yaml file and update the `app_service_config_files` with the path to the `maxs-registration.yaml` file.